Ogilboot/pennfest/assets/css/README.md

 (INCLUDE COLOUR PALLETTE HERE)

-2. Features
 ---
+# Features
+---

-## Existing Features.
+## **Existing Features.**

-### Header.
+### Header:
-- Logo: Gives a visual representation of the festivals' brand, along with a link back to the Homepage.
+- **Logo**: Gives a visual representation of the festivals' brand, along with a link back to the Homepage.
-- Navigation Bar: Fully responsive nav bar (minimises to a 'Burger' style drop down menu) which allows easy navigation to all pages of the site.
+- **Navigation Bar**: Fully responsive nav bar (minimises to a 'Burger' style drop down menu) which allows easy navigation to all pages of the site.
+- *Remains consistent throughout the site.*

 (INSERT SCREENSHORT OF HEADER)

-### Footer.
+### Footer:

-- Social Links: Allows users to easily navigtate to our social media accounts.
+- **Social Links**: Allows users to easily navigtate to our social media accounts.
+- *Remains consistent throughout the site.*

 (INSERT SCREENSHOT OF FOOTER)

-Home
+### Home Page:

+- **Hero Image**: Large hero-image displaying an crowds-eye-view of the main-stage.
+Overlay contains a button with 'Get Your Tickets' call to action.
+Button leads to 'Tickets' page.
+- **Horitontal Gallery**: Three smaller image displayed horizontally below, each containing festival imagery and a button leading to the following pages respectively: 'Info', 'Lineup' and 'Contact'.

-Info
+### Info Page:

+- **Key Info List**: A list of key information needed for those attending the festival.
+Styled with vibrant colours to make it an eye-catching feature.
+- **Horitontal Gallery**: Three smaller image displayed horizontally below, each containing festival imagery and a button leading to the following pages respectively: 'Info', 'Lineup' and 'Contact'.

-Tickets
+### Tickets Page:

+- **Ticket List Section**: A responsive grid split into various sub-categories, seperated by different price-points / different features included with that particular package.
+Each sub-section contains a list displaying what is included, along with a button currently displaying as 'Sold Out'.
+- **Horitontal Gallery**: Three smaller image displayed horizontally below, each containing festival imagery and a button leading to the following pages respectively: 'Info', 'Lineup' and 'Contact'.

-Lineup
+### Lineup Page:

+- **Responsive Lineup Poster**: Displayed as a full-screen image, the lineup poster is fully responsive, switching to a more appropriate layout according to viewing screen size.
+The poster contains a full list of fictional bands due to play at the festival, along with a sub-list of other attractions available.
+- **Horitontal Gallery**: Three smaller image displayed horizontally below, each containing festival imagery and a button leading to the following pages respectively: 'Info', 'Lineup' and 'Contact'.

-Contact
+### Contact Page:

-Future Features
+- **Contact Form**: Lightly stylised contact form allows the user to directly contact the festival organisers, containing 'Name', 'Email' and 'Your Message' sections all required to be filled in.
+Below is a stylised 'Send' button.
+- **Horitontal Gallery**: Three smaller image displayed horizontally below, each containing festival imagery and a button leading to the following pages respectively: 'Info', 'Lineup' and 'Contact'.

+## **Future Features.**

+- **Gallery** - We plan to implement a 'Gallery' page, displaying a responsive gallery of images taken at the festival.
+- **Sales Implementation** - We plan to allow for live purchases to take place on the site, using an integrated sales system.
+This would allow us to activate the currently 'Sold Out' buttons under each sub-section of the tickets page.

+---
+# Technologies Used
+---

 3. Technologies Used